mariejuhl/ST-Window-Kriging/README.md

 ### Installation
-Provided that Git, python/pip, and Jupyter-Notebook are installed:
+Provided that Git, python, and conda are installed: Open Terminal and follow the instructions:

 <u> 1) Clone the repository and go into the directory created: </u>